-All our work is done directly with and through the community.
+All our support is provided with and through a community health club.

-A Community Health Club is a group of people who are responsible for improving public health
+A group of people who are responsible for improving public health

 standards and living conditions in the village.